UnionOfRAD/manual/en/models/using-an-entity.md

 * `'events'` _mixed_: A string or array defining one or more validation _events_.
 Events are different contexts in which data events can occur, and correspond to the optional `'on'` key in validation rules.
 They will be passed to the validates() method if `'validate'` is not `false`.
 * `'whitelist'` _array_: An array of fields that are allowed to be saved to this record.

-## Verifying Model Fields

-The `isField()` method checks to see if a particular field exists in a model's schema.
-This method can check a single field, or return the first field found in an array of multiple options.
-The parameter is `$field`, a single field (string) or list of fields (array) to check the existence of.

-## Resetting Model Instances

-li3 provides the `reset()` method to reset/destroy instances of your model if that is required in your app.
-This will unset the instances of the model.

 ## Operating on Entities